South Florida vs. Marquette Predictions & Picks - Women's NCAA Tournament First Round

 South Florida Schedule Analysis

-- The Bulls notched their signature win of the season on December 2, when they beat the Texas Longhorns, who rank No. 15 in the AP's Top 25, by a score of 70-65.
+- The Bulls beat the No. 15 Texas Longhorns in a 70-65 win on December 2, which was their best win of the season.

-- The Bulls have tied for the 31st-most Quadrant 1 victories in the nation (four).
+- The Bulls have tied for the 31st-most Quadrant 1 victories in the country (four).

 South Florida 2022-23 Best Wins